Shared Types

 yarray.toArray() // => [1, { bool: true }, Uint8Array([1,2,3]), 'some content']

-// You can even insert Yjs types, allowing you to create nested structures
+// You can even insert Yjs types, enabling you to create nested structures

 const subArray = new Y.Array()